NoDivide/astrum/README.md

 You will receive feedback that the update is complete.

+There is also a `--force` option that you can use to force an update in the event that your Astrum instance is already on the current version.
+This is if you need to restore your Astrum instance core files.

 <a href=“#contributing”></a>
 ## Contributing
 Astrum was created by Ryan Taylor & Matt West of [No Divide](http://nodividestudio.com).
 We welcome anyone and everyone to contribute to the project and help us make Astrum as versatile as possible.
 If you decide to get involved, please take a moment to review our [contribution guidelines](CONTRIBUTING.md):